cankutaskan/quiz_me_demo/README.md

 Response structure: {questionID}:{responseID}
 Both questionID and responseID provided in the fetched quiz.

+To run the Quiz_me app with commands go to root directory and then:
 ```bash
 go run quiz_me getQuiz --count=3
 go run quiz_me submitAnswers --user=user1 --responses=10:2,2:2,8:1